AMartins87/mythos/TESTING.md

 - Login and registration
 - Added a post with and without an image
-- Editedg and deleted a post as an author
+- Edited and deleted a post as an author
 - Commented on a post
 - Used the like button
 - Filled in the contact form